 The Great Flood of 1887 caused major damage to numerous Hartland industries located at the Upper Dam and Lower Dam including the Linn Woolen Mill and the John Page & Son Tannery which ended Page’s tannery operations when he sold out a few weeks later to Archibald Linn.
 Greenville J. Shaw’s Tannery at the Upper Dam had already been dealing with major shortages of a special tree bark key to the tanning process which had threatened to close his operations and the damaging flood was the final event to cause its demise soon after.

-Pittsfield Advertiser – May 1887: “The dam between Linn’s Mill and the Grist Mill gave way Sunday morning and the vents through the bridge being choked, the water broke across the street in front of the Grist Mill and the lower end of the dye house gave way on Tuesday.
+Pittsfield Advertiser – May 1887: “The (raceway) dam between Linn’s Mill and the Grist Mill gave way Sunday morning and the vents through the bridge being choked, the water broke across the (Main) street in front of the Grist Mill and the lower end of the dye house gave way on Tuesday.
 The (Andrew) Buck Store is very insecure, knocked out some of the area supports.
 The water went into Morrison’s (Carding) Mill, Knowle’s Shop and White’s Blacksmith Shop.
-The modus operandi in getting from the west side of the Post Office (then on Commercial Street) consists of going up into the Grist Mill, climbing over a lot of flour barrels, through a window upon the roof of a shed and then from the lower side by a plank laid across the rushing water.
+The modus operandi in getting from the west side of the Post Office (then at Alden Sampson’s Drug Store) consists of going up into the Grist Mill, climbing over a lot of flour barrels, through a window upon the roof of a shed and then from the lower side by a plank laid across the rushing water.
 The section of town known as “Georgetown” (Water Street) is more or less submerged.
 A house owned by Major (James) Fuller (on the dam end of Water Street) is described at an abrupt angle Sunday, the foundation having gradually been worn away.
 The Boat House at the Upper Dam and a wing dam connecting to the end of (Greenville) Shaw’s Tannery were carried away.
 Mr. (Amasa) Moor’s Sawmill (Upper Dam) is all right but on Sunday, some 10,000 logs belonging to him went down river.”

 St. Paul (Minnesota) Daily Globe – May 6, 1887: “THE FLOOD IN MAINE: The woolen mills and other factories at Hartland are flooded, and five stores there are undermined and fell from their foundations causing great loss.
 Boats are used to pass along the streets, and hardly a building has escaped.
 Archibald Linn, the great mill owner, is the heaviest loser.
 His damage will be over $150,000, it is thought, and two months will be required to get the factory running.”